 For example, if you have a small place rug or animal skin which has activity, it’s best to assume larva has migrated to other parts of the home.
 If you only treat the rug, you could allow these other stages to continue the cycle and target non-treated areas.

 Treatment strategies should be based on the area or areas with incinerator beetle sign or activity.
-Small sheds won’t need a lot of product and can be adequately treated with BEDLAM PLUS.
-Commonly used for carpet beetles, this aerosol is easy to apply and gentle on most any surface.
-It contains an adulticide and a growth regulator so it will control all stages.
+Small sheds won’t need a lot of product and can be adequately treated with MULTIPURPOSE AEROSOL.
+Commonly used for carpet beetles, this water based aerosol is easy to apply and gentle on most any surface.

-Bedlam is practically odorless and goes on “dry”.
+Multipurpose is odorless and dries in 10-15 minutes when applied properly.
 This makes it an excellent choice for animal skins, fur, carpets, furniture, animal mounts and just about any surface which is otherwise hard to spray with a water mixed concentrate.
 Initially, use this product once every 2 weeks and then monthly to assure incinerator beetles won’t return.

 One can will cover up to 1500 sq/ft and can be used as needed until the problem is under control.

-Dfense will quickly kill adults and feeding larvae.
-Use .35 to .75 oz per gallon of water per 1,000 sq/ft of surface area.
+Bithor will quickly kill adults and feeding larvae.
+Use 1.5 oz per gallon of water per 1,000 sq/ft of surface area.
 Expect to use 2-3 gallons to treat the average home and spray at least once a month when beetles are seen.
 Once they’re gone, treating every 3 months will keep them away.

 For added protection, add the growth regulator known as NYLAR.
 This protein based concentrate won’t affect adults and effectively won’t kill anything.
 But it will “over expose” developing larvae to their natural growth hormone which in turn causes them to mutate and fail to grow into reproducing adults.
 The big help Nylar provides is that it will translocate to walls, ceilings and pretty much everywhere in the home.
 The amount is minuscule and poses no hazard to people.
 But its devastating to incinerator beetles and will have a profound impact.